-ILA is the largest life and pensions group in Ireland, servicing over 1.3 million customers.
+ILA is the largest life and pensions group in Ireland, servicing over 1 million customers.
 The Irish Life brand is one of the most established and recognised financial brands in Ireland.
-Its brand strength is based on broad distribution, product innovation and flexibility and strong investment performance.
+Its brand strength is based on its large distribution network, product innovation and flexibility and strong investment performance.